 Note: All reagents must be brought to room temperature (+18°C to +25°C) approx. 30 minutes before use.
-After first use, the reagents are stable until the indicated expiry date if stored at +2°C to +8°C and protected from contamination, unless stated otherwise below.
+Unless stated otherwise, the reagents after initial opening are stable until the expiry date when stored between +2°C and 8°C and protected from contamination, unless stated otherwise below.

 - Coated wells: Ready for use.
 Tear open the resealable protective wrapping of the microplate at the recesses above the grip seam.
 Do not open until the microplate has reached room temperature to prevent the individual strips from moistening.
 Immediately replace the remaining wells of a partly used microplate in the protective wrapping and tightly seal with the integrated grip seam (Do not remove the desiccant bag). - Once the protective wrapping has been opened for the first time, the wells coated with antigens can be stored in a dry place and at a temperature between +2°C and +8°C for 4 months. - Calibrators and controls: Ready for use.
 The reagents must be mixed thoroughly before use. - Enzyme conjugate: Ready for use.
 The enzyme conjugate must be mixed thoroughly before use. - Sample buffer: Ready for use. - Wash buffer: The wash buffer is a 10x concentrate.
-If crystallisation occurs in the concentrated buffer, warm it to +37°C and mix well before diluting.
+If crystallisation occurs in the concentrated buffer, warm it to 37°C and mix well before diluting.
 The amount required should be removed from the bottle using a clean pipette and diluted with deionised or distilled water (1 part reagent plus 9 parts distilled water. - For example: For 1 microplate strip, 5 ml concentrate plus 45 ml water. - The working strength wash buffer is stable for 4 weeks when stored at +2°C to +8°C and handled properly. - Chromogen/substrate solution: Ready for use.
-Close bottle immediately after use, as the contents are sensitive to light .
-The chromogen/substrate solution must be clear on use.
+Close bottle immediately after use, as the contents are sensitive to light.
+The substrate solution must be clear on use.
 Do not use the solution if it is blue coloured. - Stop solution: Ready for use.